 Answer 5E: Yes.
-The term "reside" does not require that an individual have a physical dwelling in Washington, just that Washington is the place they reside for the required period of time.
-Individuals or their families who are experiencing homelessness may demonstrate that they "reside" in Washington by providing proof of their residency via a letter from a community-based organization, shelter, public benefits caseworker, or from any other organizations or programs that interact with the individual or their families that states the following:
+The term "reside" does not require that an individual have a physical dwelling in Washington, just that Washington is the place they reside for at least 183 days.
+Individuals or their families who are experiencing homelessness may demonstrate that they "reside" in Washington by providing proof of their residency via a letter from a community-based organization, shelter, public benefits caseworker, or from any other organizations or programs that interact with the individual or their family that states the following:

-- (a) They know and can identify the individual; - (b) The individual has resided in a particular area in Washington (which the organization or shelter will describe); and - (c) The individual has resided in this area at least 183 days during the period for which the credit is being claimed.
-If an individual or their families are experiencing homelessness and move frequently as a result, the letter or affidavit may attest that the individual has resided within a general geographic area or areas (i.e., town, city, county, etc.) within the state of Washington for at least 183 days during the period for which the refund is being claimed.
+- (a) They know and can identify the individual; - (b) The individual has resided in a particular area in Washington (which the organization or shelter must describe); and - (c)(i) The individual has resided in this area at least 183 days during the period for which the credit is being claimed; or - (ii) Alternatively, if the individual or their family are experiencing homelessness and move frequently as a result, the individual has resided within a general geographic area or areas (i.e., town, city, county, etc.) within the state of Washington for at least 183 days during the period for which the refund is being claimed.